afgonullu/node2024/README.md

    - Add new route files in `src/controllers/`
    - Update `src/controllers/index.ts` to include new routes
-   - Do not execute business logic in the controller, move it to the service
+   - Do not execute business logic in the controller, move it to a service

 2. **Business Logic**: